PratyushChaudhary/Full-Stack-open-Exercises/part2_Communicating_with_Server/phonebook/README.md

 # Notes App

-A simple React + Vite app for managing notes, backed by a local JSON server.
+A simple React + Vite app for managing phone numbers, backed by a local JSON server.

 ## Setup